bengisu-sahin/React-Projects/README.md

 ## Project 8 - Notes App
    ![image](https://github.com/bengisu-sahin/React-Projects/assets/71591780/57723b74-0920-4667-936b-5ecde3f98d22)
 ## Project 9 - Landing Page Project with Next.js
    Animation was made by using framer-motion library.
 Additionally, we learned how to use the useInview hook.
+   The application is written in tailwind so that it is compatible with different screen sizes and there will be changes in the menu bar and screen design accordingly.
+On the Nextjs side, page redirection, opening another new tab when clicking the link, and using link and img components are fulfilled.
 ![ezgif com-video-to-gif](https://github.com/bengisu-sahin/React-Projects/assets/71591780/70d11990-b513-4617-a894-d4c5928ef066)